 Freezing the Cookie Dough

 This cookie dough freezes super nicely.
-Follow the same instructions the whole way through the scooping & placing on the parchment lined baking sheet.
+Follow the same instructions the whole way through the scooping & placing on the parchment-lined baking sheet.

 Instead of baking, place the tray into the freezer for 30 minutes, then transfer the frozen dough into a Ziptop bag for up to 3 months

-Baking Cookie Butter Cookies from Frozen
+Baking the Cookies from Frozen

 I like to write the following on my bag as a reminder of how to bake the cookies from frozen: